SAND-Lab/MEA-NAP/docs/guide-for-advanced-users.rst

 1. Spike detection (this step can be skipped if done previously)
 2. Comparison of the neuronal activity (e.g., firing rates, burst rates)
 3. Inferring the functional connectivity
-4. Comparison of the network activity (i.e., graph theoretical metric)
+4. Comparison of the network activity (e.g., graph theoretical metrics)
 5. Statistical analysis (e.g., feature correlation and classification)

 Starting MEA-NAP
 --------------------------------
-- Make sure all of the recordings are in `*.mat` format and saved in the same folder first.
+- Make sure all of the recordings are in the correct `*.mat` format and saved in the same folder first.
-- To use the pipeline, open ``MEApipeline.m`` in MATLAB next.
+- To use the pipeline, open ``MEApipeline.m`` in MATLAB.

 Required user input in the first section of MEA-NAP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-- The first section of ``MEApipeline.m`` sets many of the parameters that instruct the pipeline on how to do the following:
+- The first section of ``MEApipeline.m`` sets many of the parameters that instruct MEA-NAP on how to do the following:

   - Find your data
   - Select which parts of the analysis pipeline to run
   - Save your outputs

-- Follow the prompts to set-up the pipeline for analysing a single or multiple MEA recording files in the same experiment.
+- Follow the prompts to set-up MEA-NAP for analysing a single or multiple MEA recording files in the same experiment.
 This section is also well annotated and does not require understanding of MATLAB in order to edit.
 Save your edits and run.

 - **Descriptions and line numbers for each parameter can be found below.**